 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

+Amount(s) Source(s)

+0

-0 None Specified STEP = structured therapeutic education program for students with school refusal and anxiety Amount(s) Source(s) 0 STEP = structured therapeutic education program for students with school refusal and
+None Specified STEP = structured therapeutic education program for students with school refusal and anxiety

-3-8 grade students
+7-8 grade students